Webhooks

 -

-Navigate to Creator Hub → Integration → Webhooks
+Step 1 — Navigate to Creator Hub → Integration → Webhook Destinations Tab, click New webhook destination

 -

-Enter the HTTPS endpoint URL and optional description
+Step 2 — Enter a valid HTTPS endpoint URL and an optional description, click Add Webhook

 A webhook secret is generated upon creation.
 Store this secret securely — it is required for signature verification.